software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/01-requirements.md

     my_contract = "."
     ```
     - `lib.cairo` file which defines the module and may also contain the code of the contract.

+## Module name

+The name must use only ASCII alphanumeric characters or `_`, and cannot be empty.
+It cannot also start with underscore.
+For the alternative reference, please see [this](https://docs.swmansion.com/scarb/docs/reference/manifest#name).

 ## Multiple contracts for a project